Instrument Rating Course

 - A comprehensive end of course study guide

-- The IFR Classroom!
+- Study with classmates in our IFR Classroom!

 - Understand the differences between IFR “in theory” and IFR in the real world!